Medieval Timing Technique

 Firdaria branch at the start based on a single question: was the Sun above or below the horizon at the moment of your birth?
 Birth during the day means a diurnal (day) chart; birth at night means a nocturnal (night) chart.
 The planetary sequence differs between the two.

-Day charts follow the Chaldean order starting from the Sun: Sun, Venus, Mercury, Moon, Saturn, Jupiter, Mars, then the North Node and South Node.
-Night charts start from the Moon and follow a reordered sequence: Moon, Saturn, Jupiter, Mars, North Node, South Node, Sun, Venus, Mercury.
+This calculator follows the Bonatti / Dykes nocturnal variant.
+Day charts run Sun, Venus, Mercury, Moon, Saturn, Jupiter, Mars, North Node, South Node.
+Night charts run Moon, Saturn, Jupiter, Mars, North Node, South Node, Sun, Venus, Mercury.
 This is why firdaria require an exact birth time.
 Without accurate sect, the entire sequence can be wrong.

 Ambiguous cases happen at twilight.
 If you were born within a few minutes of sunrise or sunset, the sect can flip depending on atmospheric refraction conventions and how precisely your birth time was recorded.
 In those cases a rectification exercise is more informative than a raw calculation.